bincrypto/tyro-login/README.md

 ### Email Configuration

-Tyro Login sends beautiful, responsive HTML emails.
+Tyro Login sends sleek, minimal HTML emails with a clean design.
 Each email type can be individually enabled or disabled:

 ```php
 'emails' => [